marinilaria/add_ICL_block/README.md

 enough so that these functions can be used to add any block to the snapshot, not just ICL/BCG labels.

+The Best_Model-Random-3par.pkl is too heavy to be uploaded on git hub and it is available if asked via e-mail.

 ## Example code
 ```
 import ICL_block as b